Blake-Dowling/Music-Sentiment-Analysis/README.md

 Cluster countries by sentiment.
 Compare different sentiment analysis lexicons and algorithms.
 Plot popularity of genres by country over time.
+Calculate how representative our sample is, and what would be needed for a representative sample.
+I.e. more indexes besides top 100.
+May involve scaling the algorithm to be applied to smaller populations instead, or using spotify user data to find what people are really listening to.

 Current Questions:
 How to visualize data?